5l1v3r1/wEhAvECoOkiEs/README.md

 ## Notes:
 * If you find popups that are not detected yet, feel free to message me on here, i'll work on them
+* I'm working on making it a chrome extension, which works quite well but it cant be turned off yet, so gimme a bit :}
 ## Installation:
 1. Get Tampermonkey
 https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en